Bowbaq/distance/README.md

 distance
 ========

-Get the distance between two GPS locations given a mode of transportation (using Google's distance API)
+Get the distance between two GPS locations given a mode of transportation (using Google's directions API)